ChrisJamn/portfolio-analysis/README.md

 3. Open `portfolio_analysis.ipynb` in VS Code
 4. Run all cells (`Run All`)
 5. Open `dashboard/portfolio_dashboard.pbix` in Power BI Desktop
+6. Update the `FolderPath` parameter to match your local `outputs/` folder location:
+   `Transform data → Manage Parameters → Edit Parameters → FolderPath`
+7. Click **Refresh** to load the data

 ---